pminina01/readthedocs/AppDomain-Layout-Renderer.md

 possible options:
 * Long: default.
 The id as four number digit, colon, friendlyname.
 E.g. 0003:NLog.UnitTests
 * Short.
 Only the id as two number digit, like "03".
 * or custom like {0} -  {1}.
-The first parameter is the"AppDomain.Id", the second the second the "AppDomain.FriendlyName".
+The first parameter is the"AppDomain.Id", the second is the "AppDomain.FriendlyName".
 Note: use escaping of the brackets.
 See examples.

 ##Example